Veridise/veridise-docs/saas/software_info/components/ORCA_CHANGELOG.md

 slug: orca-changelog
 ---
 # Software Changes

+## v2.1.1 - 2025-01-20
+### Fixed
+- Fixed a bug with state_fold/fsum V expressions where OrCa would crash.

 ## v2.1.0 - 2024-12-12
 ### Added
 - Added support for generating a metrics file to be displayed in AuditHub